Oculus Quest 2 vs Quest 3: What can you get with a new Quest?

 The Quest 3's controllers are the most radical change yet in a mainline Quest headset.
 These controllers look a lot like the Quest Pro Touch Pro controllers and are called Touch Plus.
 Comparatively, the Quest 2's controllers are just called Touch controllers.

 As you might guess, that means we're looking at varying levels of tracking sensitivity between these models.
-Quest 2 Touch controllers represent the lower end, while Quest 3 Touch Plus are an upgrade, and Touch Pro controllers are high-end.
-Quest 3 can use Touch Plus and Touch Pro controllers, so you can always get the best experience for an additional cost.
+Quest 2 Touch controllers represent the lower end, while Quest 3 Touch Plus fall in the middle and Touch Pro controllers give you the best tracking, thanks to their built-in Snapdragon chips.

 The Quest 3's controllers drop the LED ring that surrounds the Quest 2 controllers and puts LEDs all around the controller body itself, instead.
 The six cameras on the Quest 3's headset can then track those Touch Plus LEDs in a similar way to how the Quest 2 tracks the Touch controllers.

 Quest 3 Touch Plus controllers will feel less bulky and won't have a ring to smash into each other if you get them too close.
 If you've ever done this with Quest 2 Touch controllers while playing Beat Saber, you'll know how bad it can feel.
+Plus, they have improved "TruTouch" haptics that feel great while gaming.

-We expect that Quest 3 Touch Plus controllers will have even more accurate tracking than the Quest 2 Touch controllers for several reasons.
 Besides the increase in the number of tracking cameras, the Quest 3 also has a depth sensor and an IR projector.
 If you've ever used an iPhone and have played around with Animoji, you'll know how accurate the combination of IR projector and depth sensor can be.

 Recent games like Rogue Ascent have proven that hand-tracked games can actually be fun and, given the increase in fidelity we're sure to see with the Quest 3, hand-tracking will be better than ever all across the Quest experience.

-Quest 2 vs Quest 3: Mixed reality
+Quest 3 vs. Quest 2: Mixed reality

 This means that when you're using the Quest 3, you can clearly see the room you're in so that you can still interact with the real world while playing in the virtual one.
 That means you can easily drink a cup of coffee, have a conversation with someone in the room, bounce a virtual ball around your physical walls, or even duel your friends in the same room with virtual swords.